nestoca/jac/README.md

 # Jac

-Jac is a CLI tool for managing people and groups as Infrastructure as Code.
-All people and groups are represented as YAML resources and can be queried in various ways using the `jac` CLI.
+Jac is a CLI tool and YAML file format for managing people and groups as Infrastructure as Code.

-The git repo containing the YAML files is call the "catalog" and represents your source of truth for everything related to people and groups.
-See [examples/catalog](examples/catalog).
+- GitOps-oriented: A git repo — called the jac `catalog` — defines the source of truth for all people and groups, from which different processes can be automated, such as provisioning access permissions and generating org charts or team pages.

-This approach is GitOps-oriented and allows to easily automate other processes based on the catalog, such as automatically provisioning access to various systems according to group membership or generating an org chart.
-See the [.github/workflows/publish-example.yaml](.github/workflows/publish-example.yaml) GitHub Actions workflow that automatically generates a teams page on GitHub Pages from the catalog, showing a table of all streams, teams and their members in an easily consultable format for the whole organization.
+- The `jac` CLI allows to query the catalog in various ways.

 # Installation